w3c/wai-wcag-em/procedure.md

 #### Step 3.2: Include a Randomly Selected Sample {#step3b}

-<strong id="req3b">Methodology Requirement 3.2:</strong> Select a random sample, and include them for auditing.
+<strong id="req3b">Methodology Requirement 3.2:</strong> Select a random sample, and include them for evaluation.

 A randomly selected sample acts as an indicator to verify that the structured sample selected through the previous steps is sufficiently representative of the content provided on the website.
 This is an important step to improve the confidence in the overall evaluation outcome  when the evaluation results from both selection approaches correlate.